joncheng-dev/scilab-inventory-checker/research-log.md

   >   > - _Can get current user id with `userCredential.user.uid`_
   > - _Next question is, how can I access this information outside of the SignIn component?_
   >   > - _At this timestamp, the video creator discusses how to grab the user's credentials from the SignIn page at moment of creating account: https://youtu.be/qWy9ylc3f9U?si=M4aC3WcnyuDhcc3v&t=259_
+  - _Research "batch writes" and "transactions" in firebase._
+    > - _How do Transactions Work? | Get to know Cloud Firestore #8: https://www.youtube.com/watch?v=dOVSr0OsAoU_

 ## Firestore